 Bloom Time: Mid-spring to early summer

-Bomarea multiflora is a multi-stemmed climber with narrow, oblong, mid to light green leaves.
+Bomarea multiflora is a multi-stemmed climber with narrow oblong mid to light green leaves.
 The narrowly funnel-shaped flowers appear in rounded clusters from late spring to fall.
-They are bright red to orange, orange or yellow inside, with red, brown, or green spots, and followed by lobed bright red fruits.
+They are bright red to orange, orange or yellow inside, with red, brown, or green spots, followed by lobed bright red fruits.

 How to Grow and Care

 To see Bomarea at their best, they need a warm position with lots of sunlight (although it can be grown under artificial lights).
 They are quite tough, and the plants can survive milder areas if grown outside with roots that will survive to around 32 degrees Fahrenheit (0 degrees Celsius) if a thick layer of mulch is provided.
 Still, the plant may die back in prolonged cold periods, but it will recover by springtime when new growth emerges.